SEPA Refunds

 ## Uploading the refunds into your online-banking

-These refunds need then to be exported into a special XML-File, which can be done right there inside the Backoffice.
-The created XML-file can then be uploaded into your online banking-portal, which executes these refunds in a batch, eliminating the need, of doing them all manually.&#x20;
+These refunds then need to be exported into a special XML file, which can be done right there inside the Backoffice.
+The created XML-file can then be uploaded into your online banking-portal, which executes these refunds in a batch, eliminating the need perform them manually.&#x20;

 {% hint style="info" %}